saulpierotti/markdown_notebook/LB1_B_EC.md

 	* Multi-threading can greatly speed-up these softwares, since there is a lot of parallel computing
 	* Many algos take advantage of parallel processing

-# Probabilistic sequence models
+# Probabilistic Sequence Models
-* A model is an object producing different outcomes (sequences) from a probability distribution
+* Generative definition: a model is an object producing different outcomes (sequences) from a probability distribution
 * The probability distribution in sequence space determines the specificity of the model
 * The probability for model M of generating sequence s is $p(s|M)$
-* In the reverse, I can see a model as an object that given an outcome computes a probability value
+* Associative definition: a model is an object that given an outcome computes a probability value
+* Models are most useful if they are trainable systems
-* Models can be trained: I can adjust the probability density function over the sequence space from a set of known sequences
+* In a trainable model I can estimate the probability density function over the sequence space from a set of known sequences with a learning algorithm
 	* If I want to model the globin family, I can train my model with sequences that are know to belong to that family
 	* After training, I can use the model to compute the probability of an unknown sequence to belong to the globin family
 * The model M given a sequence s returns the probability $p(s|M)$
-	* This is the probability of the model generating the sequence, not the sequence coming from the model
+	* This is the probability of the model generating the sequence, not the probability of the sequence coming from the model
-* Most times I am interested in the probability of a given sequence s to come from the model M
+* Most times I am interested in the probability of a given sequence s to come from the model M $p(M|s)$
 	* This is the probability of a sequence being part of a specific family
-	* This is $p(M|s)$
 * In order to compute $p(M|s)$ from $p(s|M)$ I need to use Bayes theorem
-	* $p(M|s) = p(s|M)p(M)/p(s)$
+$$p(M|s) = p(s|M)p(M)/p(s)$$
 * The priors $p(M)$ and $p(s)$ needs to be estimated to do the conversion
 	* $p(M)$ is the a priori probability of any sequence belonging to the model
 		* This is the relative abundance of the class, relative to all possible classes